How to Aerate a Lawn Quickly and Easily

 Even if you have never attempted it before, you now have the key ideas and steps involved in aerating your lawn.

+Check out all the lawn & garden products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on how to aerate a lawn, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Morguefile.